5 things for November 2: A terror plot a year in the making

 (CNN)We're learning more about the suspect and the plans behind this week's deadly New York City terror attack.
-Here's what else you need to know to to Get Up to Speed and Out the Door.
+Here's what else you need to know to Get Up to Speed and Out the Door.
 (You can also get "5 Things You Need to Know Today" delivered to your inbox daily.
 Sign up here.)

 1. NYC terror attack